 Keoni was selected to attend the 2013 Broadcom MASTERS as one of 30 participants.
 Broadcom was held in Washington DC where the nations best and brightest middle school students gathered for a national science fair.
 Keoni earned first place in science honors.
 Among the highlights of this amazing opportunity was getting to meet President Obama.

-Keoni used his success and substantial scientific knowledge to get a research position at UC Irvine.
-He now works in the Laboratory for Synthetic Evolution at UCI run by Professor Chang C. Liu where we works on developing new directed evolution techniques in yeast.
+Keoni used his success and substantial scientific knowledge to get a research position at UC Irvine while still in high school.
+He worked in the Laboratory for Synthetic Evolution at UCI run by Professor Chang C. Liu where we worked on developing new directed evolution techniques in yeast.

 Sophia has been a member of TheLab for many years now joining when she was in 7th grade.
 She has been an inspiration to many of our adult members and a testament to the abilities that young scientists can have when given the right opportunities.